w3c/openscreenprotocol/control_protocol.md

 2            | Binary message
 3            | Empty text message

-- `MESSAGE_LOCALE` is an optional [BCP-47 language
-  code](https://tools.ietf.org/html/bcp47) that identifies the locale of a text message.
-It is a zero-terminated 64-byte ASCII string, zero padded on the right.
-If the `MESSAGE_TYPE` is not 1, this is all zeroes.
 - `MESSAGE_LENGTH` is an unsigned 32-bit integer with the length, in bytes, of the message content.
 - `MESSAGE_CONTENT` is the content of the message.
 It must be exactly